michaelmaytin/fit-factor-app/README.md

 # Fit Factor App
 ___
 # OVERVIEW:
 This is a fitness tracking web application created in collaboration during the summer semester at Florida State University.
-The collaborators involved are as follows: Michael Maytin, Nathaniel Arteaga, Dua Ali, and Brooks Berry
+The collaborators involved are as follows: Michael Maytin, Nathaniel Arteaga, Dua Ali, and Brooks Berry.
+We are trying to create an app that logs all your meals, workouts, and notes.

 Professor Sharanya Jayaraman will oversee this project